Ivan Bagramyan

-During World War II Bagramyan was the second non-Slavic military officer, after Latvian Max Reyter, to become a commander of a Front.
-He was among several Armenians in the Soviet Army who held the highest proportion of high-ranking officers in the Soviet military during the war.
+Bagramyan was the second non-Slavic military officer, after Latvian Max Reyter, to become a commander of a front.
+He was among several high-ranking Armenian officers serving in the Soviet Army during the war.
 Bagramyan's experience in military planning as a chief of staff allowed him to distinguish himself as a capable commander in the early stages of the Soviet counter-offensives against Nazi Germany.
 He was given his first command of a unit in 1942, and in November 1943 received his most prestigious command as the commander of the 1st Baltic Front.
-As commander of the Baltic Front, he participated in the offensives which pushed German forces out of the Baltic republics.

 He did not immediately join the Communist Party after the consolidation of the October Revolution, becoming a member only in 1941, a move atypical for a Soviet military officer.
 After the war, he served as a deputy of the Supreme Soviets of the Latvian Soviet Socialist Republic and Armenian Soviet Socialist Republic and was a regular attendee of the Party Congresses.
 In 1952, he became a candidate for entry into the Central Committee and, in 1961, was inducted as a full member.
-For his contributions during the war, he was widely regarded as a national hero in the Soviet Union, and continues to hold such esteemed status among Armenians today.
+For his contributions during the war, he was widely regarded as a national hero in the Soviet Union, and continues to hold such esteemed status among Armenians and Russians today.

 Early life

-Ivan Bagramyan was born in Yelisavetpol (modern Ganja, Azerbaijan) to Armenian parents who were from the village of Chardakhlu, then a part of the Russian Empire.
-Chardakhlu was one of the largest Armenian settlements in the South Caucasus populated almost entirely by migrants from the village of Maghavuz in Nagorno Karabakh who continued to maintain their connections with their ancestral land (Bagramyan's paternal grandfather, however, came from the village of Koti in northeastern Armenia).
-Hamazasp Babadzhanian, a fellow Armenian who was to become the chief marshal of the Soviet armored troops, was also born in Chardakhlu.
-While Bagramyan's father, Khachatur, went to work all day at the railway station in Yelisavetpol, his mother, Mariam, stayed at home to take care of her seven children.
-Because his parents could not afford to send him to the local gymnasium, they decided to enroll him at a recently opened two-year school in Yelisavetpol.